The Generals of the Yang Family: Basic story

-Succeding his father as the new commander of the Song army, the sixth son Yang Yanzhao continued to fight the Liao forces under the new emperor.
+Succeeding his father as the new commander of the Song army, the sixth son Yang Yanzhao continued to fight the Liao forces under the new emperor.
 Emperor Zhenzong honored the Yang family by building a stone epitaph, which was disrespected by Xie Jinwu – the son-in-law of Wang Qin who had since become a high official.
 After Xie Jinwu received a heavy beating by the women in the Yang household, trouble began to arise which resulted in Yang Yanzhao being notified at the border.
 Worried about his mother, he violated military rules by rushing back to the capital without permission together with a subordinate Jiao Zan.
 Jiao couldn't control his anger and killed Xie Jinwu, creating more trouble.

 Finally reinstated, Yang Yanzhao accidentally learned that his fifth brother had survived the events at Golden Beach and was a monk at Mount Wutai.
 Having given his soul to the Buddha in despair after the fighting at Golden Beach, the fifth brother now refused to participate in the Song army or return home, but he proved that blood is thicker than water by helping his brother at a critical time and killing the enemy.
 Meanwhile, their sister – Yang Ye's eighth child – learned that her father's remains and golden sabre were kept by the Liao in Haotian Pagoda so she went across the border by herself in an attempt to retrieve the items.
 She was arrested but escaped with help from someone who turned out to be her fourth brother, now under the false identity "Mu Yi" and had married a Liao princess.

 A 19th-century mural painting at the Long Corridor of Summer Palace, Beijing, depicting Yang Zongbao's capture by his future wife Mu Guiying.

 When Yang Zongbao, the son of Yang Yanzhao and Princess Chai, travelled to the Muke Fort in search of the Dragon Subduing Wood, which would help in breaking Liao army's Heaven Gate Formation, he met Mu Guiying, who married him after capturing him.
 Mu Guiying would prove instrumental in breaking the Heaven Gate Formation with the rest of the Yangs.